runwayml/learn/docs/tutorial_style_transfer.md

 ### Step 4

-To run **Adaptive Style Transfer** you will need a Checkpoint ( we call them Artfacts ), which are the ones who contains the information you need to apply a specific type of style in this case.
-If you haven't intalled any checkpoint yet, you can do this at the Setup Options in the right panel of the app.
+To run **Adaptive Style Transfer** you will need download a `Checkpoint` for every style. `Checkpoints` are specific `Artifacts` that contains the information needed to apply a specific type of style to an image.

-Search for the **Style Checkpoint** dropdown and pick the Artifact you want to use.
-In this case we will download and use Van Gogh.
+Search for the **Style Checkpoint** dropdown and pick the `Checkpoint` you want to use.
+In this case we will download and use the Van Gogh `Checkpoint`.

 ![Adaptive Style Transfer with Runway, step 5](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/styletransfer05.jpg)